Trump, who loves stop-and-frisk, says Bloomberg is a racist for defending stop-and-frisk

 — Donald J. Trump (@realDonaldTrump) August 22, 2013

 But then all that love for Bloomberg just…stopped.
 Donald Trump changed his tune once the former mayor endorsed Hillary Clinton in the 2016 election.
-But Trump drew a distinction between the mayor and his signature policy and encouraged Chicago to adapt stop-and-frisk in 2018.
+But Trump drew a distinction between the mayor and his signature policy and encouraged Chicago to adopt stop-and-frisk in 2018.

 Last Friday, perhaps spooked by Bloomberg’s rise in the polls, Trump retweeted CNN commentator and criminal justice reform advocate Van Jones saying Bloomberg’s stop-and-frisk policy was a “horror show” for Black and Latino New Yorkers.
 And then there was the now-deleted tweet.

 All this outrage over Bloomberg is one part of Trump’s effort to reach Black voters.
 The Trump campaign launched the Black Voices for Trump, an outfit headed by failed presidential candidate and pizza mogul Herman Cain.
 At a recent event in a Black community in Cleveland, Darrell Scott, a Black conservative pastor and advisory board member of Blacks for Trump ran a cash giveaway in which attendees drew tickets from a bin and the winner walked away with hundreds of dollars.
 But so far, the effort seems to be lacking traction.
-Perhaps, this major pivot against stop-and-frisk and attacks on Bloomberg is a new way to win more Black votes.
+Perhaps, this major pivot against stop-and-frisk and the attacks on Bloomberg are a new way to win more Black votes.
 All that’s necessary would be to overlook Trump’s seven year defense of stop-and-frisk.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.